-Section 8: Agency Designation, 2605(b)(6) - Assurance 6 (Required for state grantees and the Commonwealth of Puerto Rico) 8.1 How would you categorize the primary responsibility of your State agency?
-Administration Agency Commerce Agency Community Services Agency Energy / Environment Agency Housing Agency × Welfare Agency Other - Describe: Alternate Outreach and Intake, 2605(b)(15) - Assurance 15 If you selected "Welfare Agency" in question 8.1, you must complete questions 8.2, 8.3, and 8.4, as applicable.
+U.S. DEPARTMENT OF HEALTH AND HUMAN SERVICES ADMINISTRATION FOR CHILDREN AND FAMILIES Expiration Date: 06/30/2 LOW INCOME HC MODE SSISTANCE - PLAN ANDATORY PROGRAM(LIHEAF 2) Section 8: Agency Designation n, 2605(b)(6) - A Commonwealth intees and the 8.1 How would you categorize the primary responsibility of your State agency?
+Administration Agency Commerce Agency < Community Services Agency Energy / Environment Agency < Housing Agency Welfare Agency Other - Describe: Alternate Outreach and Intake, 2605(b)(15) - Assurance 15 If you selected "Welfare Agency" in question 8.1, you must complete questions 8.2, 8.3, and 8.4, as applicable.
 8.2 How do you provide alternate outreach and intake for HEATING ASSISTANCE?
-8.3 How do you provide alternate outreach and intake for COOLING ASSISTANCE?
-8.4 How do you provide alternate outreach and intake for CRISIS ASSISTANCE?
+8.3 How do you provide alternate outreach and intake for r COOLING ASSISTAN CE?
+8.4 How do you provide alternate outreach and intake for r CRISIS ASSISTANCE?
 8.5 LIHEAP Component Administration.
-Heating Cooling Crisis Weatherization Non-profits Non-profits 8.5a Who determines client eligibility?
-Non-profits 8.5b Who processes benefit payments to gas and electric Non-profits Non-profits vendors?
-8.5c who processes benefit payments to bulk fuel Non-profits Non-profits vendors?
-8.5d Who performs installation of weatherization Non-profits measures?

-If any of your LIHEAP components are not centrally-administered by a state agency, you must complete questions 8.6, 8.7, 8.8, and, if applicable, 8.9.

-8.6 What is your process for selecting local administering agencies?
+Heating Cooling Cooling Crisis Weatherization o determines client eligibility? o processes benefit payments to gas and electric Non-profits Non-profits Non-profits Non-profits Non-profits vendors ?
+8.5c who processes benefit payments to bulk fuel Non-profits vendors?
+Non-profits Non-profits 8.5d Wh measure o performs installation of weatherization s?
+Non-profits of your LIHEAP components ar ions 8.6, 8.7, 8.8, and, if applicable dministered by y a state agency, you must complete 8.6 What is your process for selecting local administering agencies?

-the Econo designation asetts currently subcontracts for local administration of Fuel Assistance with 20 agencies, of which 18 are Community Action Agencies that are in operation under omic Opportunity Act of 1964.
-DHCD reserves the right to select a Subgrantee in any service area via a Notice of Funding Availabilty (NOFA) process or by on of the Undersecretary of DHCD. designated Subgrantees is included as Attachment A to this Application/State Plan.
-A statewide distribution formula shall be prepared that allocates program funds is utilized areas based on prior year expenditures for the area covered by the Subgrantee.
-A historic cost allocation of administrative funds for each of the LIHEAP agencies.
-In FY17, DHCD may study the impact of the historical allocation on Subgrantees.
+Massachusetts currently subcontracts for local administration of Fuel Assistance with twenty-two (22) agencies, nineteen (19) of which are Community Action Agencies that are in operation under the Economic Opportunity Act of 1964.
+DHCD reserves the right to select a Subgrantee in any service area via a Request For Response process or by designation of the Undersecretary of DHCD.
+A list of designated Subgrantees is included as Attachment A to this Application/State Plan.
+A statewide distribution formula shall be prepared that allocates program funds to service areas based on prior year expenditures for the area covered by the Subgrantee.
+A historic cost formula for allocation of administrative funds for each of the LIHEAP agencies is utilized.

 8.7 How many local administering agencies do you use?
+22

-20 8.8 Have Yes No you changed any local administering agencies in the last year?
+$\pmb{8.8}$ Have you changed any local administering agencies in the last year?
+No

 8.9 If so, why?
-Agency was in noncompliance with grantee requirements for LIHEAP - Agency is under criminal investigation Added agency Agency closed Other - describe Weatheriz Stoneham contract to ry 2016, a NOFA was issued to solicit a potential subgrantee partner to administer the LIHEAP and the Heating Emergency Assistance Retrofit Task zation Assistance Program (HEARTWAP) in the former Tri-City Community Action Program Inc. (Tri-CAP), service area of Everett, Maleden, Medford, Melrose, with Winchester, Woburn, Massachusetts.
-Written applications were reviewed.
-In April 2016, Action for Boston Community Development (ABCD) was awarded the oadminister the program, as DHCD determined that ABCD has the necessary experience and capacity.
-ABCD has been providing LIHEAP and weatherization to the greater Boston area since the programs' inceptions, and has been serving as the interim provider for LIHEAP in the service area for the past two years. - of the above questions require further explanation or clarification that could not be made in the fields provided, a document with said explanation here.

-Page 21

-Section 9 - Energy Suppliers,, 2605(b)(7) - Assurance 7

-U.S. DEPARTMENT OF HEALTH AND HUMAN SERVICES ADMINISTRATION FOR CHILDREN AND FAMILIES attach a document with said explanation here.
+Agency was in noncompliance with grantee requirements for LIHEAP -

+Agency is under criminal investigation

+Added agency

+Agency closed

+Other - describe